 The Bottom Line: In terms of price and value, in my opinion it’s hard to beat Traveling Mailbox.
 If you’re looking for my recommendation for the best virtual mailbox, this is it.
 You can give them a try by clicking below:

-There’s only one option for an address in Vancouver, but they offer all the features you might want – plus some – with any virtual mailbox.
+There is only one address available in Vancouver, but they offer all the features you might want with any virtual mailbox.
 You can forward mail, scan it, or securely shred it.
 On top of that, if you receive magazines you can have them either forward it on OR scan the magazine in its entirety for you to read.
-The magazine scanning service comes at an additional fee, but I don’t know any other service on this list that does this!
+The magazine scanning service comes at an additional fee, but I don’t know any other service on this list that does this.

-They offer the “Backpacker” plan for as low as $12.50/mo (when you purchase for the year), which in my opinion is about right for most travelers.
+They offer the “Backpacker” plan for as low as $12.50/mo (when purchased annually), which in my opinion is about right for most travelers.
 If you receive more than 10 pieces of mail per month, however, you’ll probably need to upgrade to the “Basic” ($18/mo with 20 scans) or “Personal” ($20/mo with 100 scans) plans.

 For those travelers who have need of an address in the United Kingdom, the best virtual mailbox service is UK Post Box.
 In fact, I love some of their features so much I wish that I could find a similar company in the United States!